 If you are on a hunt for the best blankets, you are at the right place.
 However, the best blanket for a kid might not be the same for an adult.
 And the best one for summers would certainly not be the same for winters.
 Based on the benefits they offer, we will cover a few most popular types of blankets in this article.

-Different Types of Blankets for Bed
+Different Types Of Blankets

 From a coverlet to a comforter and everything in between, below are different types of blankets with pros and cons to help you evaluate the ideal one for you.

 A duvet is like a blanket with a few differences in thickness, warmth, and softness.
 It is generally more thick and soft.
 A duvet has two pieces, an outer cover and an insert whereas a comforter is just one piece.
 And since it comes with an outer case, it’s warmer than a comforter which is used without one.

 Moreover, it comes in various sizes (check out the size guide), making it ideal for every bed.

 - It is easy to clean as you can change the cover

 - You can opt for a variety of colors, fabrics, patterns, and designs for the cover

 - Highly durable